 My own talk on that massive stage paled in comparison to the sharp wit and factual detail that Jill Dumain offered—the same determination that she brings daily to the job she loves.
 Jill and I became friends over the course of that weekend, and we stayed in touch over the following years.
 Two years ago, she emailed me about the possibility of collaborating on a project using Patagonia down jackets that had reached their end-of-life.
 The “dogs” she called them: jackets that really couldn’t be recycled as usable garments.
 They were garments with beautiful stories, jackets that may have been down and/or up mountains, weathered many a winter with their wearer, and come to a final resting place in a warehouse.
 You see, Patagonia takes responsibility for every garment they make—from design to discard method, they are involved.

 Any garment you purchase from Patagonia can be returned to Patagonia—at the beginning of its life or at the end of its life.
 Over the years, the company goal is to extend the life of a garment through good design and great materials, as detailed in their Worn Wear stories.
 At the same time, Patagonia has implemented buy-back programs for used garments in good condition and have offered initiatives that repair garments, extending their lives beyond one user.
-Their Truth to Materials initiative is the culmination of this work towards Cradle-to-Cradle design and manufacturing.
+Their Truth to Materials initiative is the culmination of this work towards circular design and manufacturing.
 The ultimate goal is for every product to reflect sustainability from the beginning of life as a raw material, through design, manufacturing, active life, and end-of-life processes.
 Garments that have reached the end of their lives become an active part of the environment through composting or upcycling into a new form, like our reclaimed down scarves.

 “Truth to Materials honors the purest form of a material possible, be it minimally processed cashmere and wool, or going beyond organic by reusing cutting room scrap that was otherwise destined for the landfill.
 It’s about discovering the origin of a material and staying as true to that as possible during every step of design and manufacturing.